-Steven Chabre is an attorney with 19 years experience helping claimants obtain disability benefits.
+Steven Chabre is an attorney with over 20 years experience helping claimants obtain disability benefits.
 His area of expertise is in long-term disability insurance, ERISA, pension, and Social Security disability claims.
 Mr. Chabre obtained his law degree at Hastings College of the Law in 1994.
 He received his bachelor's degree from the Wharton School of Business at the University of Pennsylvania in 1990.

 Mr. Chabre handles all types of disability benefit claims on a contingency basis, including long-term disability and ERISA claims at the administrative level.
 This means that if we accept a case, the client does not have to pay a retainer and only pays legal fees if he or she recovers on the claim.
 Mr. Chabre personally handles all aspects of his cases.
 He does not employ a large staff to review and prosecute his cases.
 Rather he carries a moderate caseload, so that he can assure high-quality, personal service for every client.